aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 - I would recommend considering streamlining product offerings and investing more in products that bring in the most orders and profit.
 With more data on product costs we could better understand the profitablity and overall performance of each product.

 **Loyalty Program**
-- Seeing the growth and performance of Elist's loyalty program within the recent years of sales, I would recommend keeping the loyalty program and looking closer at what is drawing customers to the program.
+- Seeing the growth and performance of Nexus's loyalty program within the recent years of sales, I would recommend keeping the loyalty program and looking closer at what is drawing customers to the program.
-- Things I would consider are the awareness/marketing of the loyalty program, associated incentives and rewards of being a member, and alignment of the loyalty program with Elist's overall business goals.
+- Things I would consider are the awareness/marketing of the loyalty program, associated incentives and rewards of being a member, and alignment of the loyalty program with Nexus's overall business goals.

 **Purchase Platform and Marketing Channels**
 - In more recent years the mobile site has been growing as a purchase platform, I would recommend reviewing the mobile site operations to maintain and possibly expand ease of usability.